 Advice for Premed Students

 College is a time to party hard.
 It is also a time to play hard.
 Do this right and you will not only have the time of your life but you will be well-prepared for what follows: life after college.
-Spend some time reflecting starting your first term once the overwhelming novelty begins to wean and you have taken stronger command over your college experience.
-What do you want out of it?
 Find time to explore.
 Take opportunities to explore.
 Join interest groups and clubs.
 Ask around, both upperclassmen and faculty.
 As you’ve probably realized by now, much of your learning experience at the university is from your peers and faculty—not a textbook.
 Especially for nursing students, you’ll be hands on in learning.
+So what is advice we would give to premed students planning to go into med school?

 Whether you’ve known that you wanted to be a doctor since you were five, fifteen, or twenty-five, there are certain steps that can greatly help you towards that white coat ceremony.
 Like many other aspects of college, if done strategically, it will be very manageable.
 Start early and be smart about it.
 The first thing to remember is that medical school admissions committees like to see longevity of your experiences.
 Show that you can sustain interest over years, even if the engagement is a meager two hours a week.